concur/developer.concur.com/src/api-reference/authentication/oauth2-migration-best-practices.markdown

     - Implementation Team will respond with new `client_id`, `client_secret`, company's `refreshToken` and `expiry date`.
     - Client stores and configures application with this info.
   - Client applications should store the following tokens and data in their application.
     - `Refresh Token`: This token can change although most of the time this value is the same.
-Client applications should treat all returned refresh tokens are new values and overwrite the stored  you get it from the response.
+Client applications should treat all returned refresh tokens as new values and overwrite the stored values with the new values you get from the response.
     - `Refresh Token Expiry`: This date should be checked by a daily script and ensure that a refresh_grant is made to keep the refresh token alive indefinitely.
 If company policy dictates that the token should be allowed to expire, then you can skip this step.
 Once a refresh token has expired, clients would need to contact Concur's Implementation team to get a new company token.

 ### 3. Token Management